j33f/docker-openvpn-client/README.md

 ## Usage with docker-compose

 The aim for this container is to provide an OpenVPN connexion for other containers.
 Using a docker-compose file will simplify this process.
-Here is an example:
+For more details, see the [docker-compose example](./docker-compose%20example) folder Here is an example:

 ```
 version: "2"